mozilla/pkipolicy/ccadb/policy.md

 All data in the CCADB may be made public or semi-public in a variety of forms;
 CAs should not place any information in the CCADB which they wish to keep confidential.
 However, Stores are not obliged to publish any CCADB information.

+All client devices that are used to download Personally Identifiable Information from the CCADB must employ disk based encryption.

 ## 2. Contact Information ##